Overtime Violation Attorneys in New Jersey

 If you believe your employer has unfairly denied you wages that you earned, contact The Law Firm of Morgan Rooks, P.C. today.
 Because the legal time limit that exists to file such a claim — also known as the statute of limitations — is relatively short, it is important to act quickly.

-Call us at (856) 746-6332 or fill out our online contact form to get in touch with an overtime violation lawyer in NJ and PA today.
+Call us at (856) 746-6332 or fill out our online contact form to speak with a dedicated wage law attorney in NJ and PA today.

 Contact Us for a Free Consultation